sandyavila/Virtual-Reality-/README.md

 This launched an initiative across many school administrations to implement digital platforms for teaching abstract concepts, improve student motivation, and develop essential competencies for STEM careers.
 However, simply learning STEM concepts with digital learning technologies does not correlate with authentic learning based on the notion of inquiry (Yoon et al., 2012).
 As more classrooms integrate advanced learning technologies (ALTs) (e.g., virtual and augmented reality, intelligent tutoring systems, and adaptive hypermedia) to support classroom learning, literature supports that technology applications must scope beyond user engagement, fidelity, task recollection, and user satisfaction (Add Citations).
 Therefore, a significant challenge within STEM education is addressing how to determine the specific representational and instructional needs of learners, and model a learning tool that supports authentic learning experiences to lead to increased transfer effectiveness.

 The proposed research design highlights the implications of learning within a virtual environment,  addresses current literature utilizing VR technology in the classroom, and provides an adaptive learning model to assist in…….

-##### Proposed Solution
-Teaching mathematics concepts, including the manipulation of equations has been covered by many teachers in many forms.
-Still, students can make it through their primary and secondary education and beyond without mastering these important skills.
-We propose creating a Virtual Reality trainer that allows learners to physically manipulate equations and formulas to better understand and create a foundation for their Algebraic knowledge.
-This VR trainer can supplement existing curricula and help catch the learners that too often fall through the cracks of a traditional learning environment.
-The trainer will include scaffolded content, allowing students to go through Learning lessons, as well as Guided and Un-guided modes to allow for growth with less frustration.
-Modes will include questions of varying difficulties to challenge students as they are ready to add complexity to their practice.
-A Challenge mode will allow users to transfer new algebraic knowledge into practical applications so learners will also understand the reasoning behind why they should learn these skills.

 (Contributions.
 An enumeration of the contributions of the senior design project)